FelixOnline/v2/content/articles/2010-12-2-science-fiction-column.md

 subtitle: >
   Welcome to Felix’s new, unimaginatively-titled, Science Fiction Column
 date: "2010-12-02 20:33:38 +0000"

 # Attributes from Felix Online V1
 id: "473"
 old_path: /science/473/science-fiction-column
 aliases:
  - /science/473/science-fiction-column
+imported: true
+comments:
+ - A well argued article and i definetly agree on the points raisedThat said I think that there is a place for the technobabble and related solutions occasionally as long as it does not take prevalence

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:
+ - mtm10

+# Homepage control params
 headline: true
 featured: true